meri-imperiumi/handbook/docs/systems/sails.md

 * Normal conditions
     * Full genoa and main sail
+    * Tacking in tight spaces: staysail and main sail
 * Light wind
     * Wind forward of the beam: full genoa and main
     * Wind aft of the beam: Parasailor
 * Heavy weather
-    * Rolled genoa and main sail on 1st or 2nd reef
+    * Staysail and main sail on 1st or 2nd reef

 ## Boom preventer